Tees Valley: Background

-The River Tees' geographical valley is traditionally known as Teesdale.
+The River Tees geographical valley is known as Teesdale.

 For centuries, north Tees was under the Prince-bishopric of Durham.
-Both Darlington and Stockton had ancient wards.
+Both Darlington and Stockton had ancient wards named after them, the county was quartered with Chester-Le-Street and Easington for County Durham's named for its northern half.
+The southern half of County Durham in certain parishes came under a wapentake district for centuries outside of the wards, this area was named after Sadberge.
 Middleton St George, Hartlepool and Billingham were in Stockton ward, the latter two were also in a district called Hartness.

-South Tees was under a wapentake called Langbaurgh, which had been the Easton part of the ancient region of Cleveland, in Yorkshire's North Riding.
+South Tees was under Yorkshire's North Riding; a wapentake called Langbaurgh, which was synonymous with the name Cleveland.

+The eastern side of Teesdale had a wave of population increase during the Victorian Era, local government was structurally rebuilt during this time for the country.
+Places in the area had districts which were governed from them, this system of smaller districts remained until the mid-20th century.

 Urban districts (such as Eston, Billingham and Saltburn and Marske by the Sea) and parts of rural districts, as well as municipal boroughs (such as Stockton-on-Tees, Thornaby-on-Tees and Redcar) and county boroughs (Middlesbrough) were merged into the County Borough of Teesside in 1968.
 However in 1974, the county borough was disbanded.

 The 1974 reforms created the county of Cleveland, including Hartlepool, the former Urban Districts of Guisborough, Saltburn and Marske, Skelton and Brotton and Loftus.
-Four boroughs were also created.
-Hartlepool, Stockton which had formerly been part of County Durham were created along with Middlesbrough and a new District Council of Langbaurgh (this took its name from the ancient Danelaw Wapentake of Langbaurgh of which if had formed the northern part.)
-These had formerly being parts of the North Riding of Yorkshire.
+Four boroughs were also created to subdivide the new county.

-Local government reorganisation in 1996 saw the county of Cleveland broken up: the boroughs became unitary authorities.
-The boroughs were placed into the counties of North Yorkshire and County Durham for ceremonial purposes.
+Local government reorganisation in 1996 saw the county of Cleveland broken up: the borough councils became unitary authorities.
+The boroughs were assigned into the counties of North Yorkshire and County Durham for ceremonial purposes.
 In 1997, the Borough of Darlington also became a unitary authority.
+In 2016 the combined authority was formed covering the five authority areas.